Best Bars in Melbourne 2021

 Cumulus Inc. has been a consistently top notch destination for many years now, whether breakfast, lunch, dinner or a late night drink.
 The World Loves Melbourne has visited Cumulus Inc. on many occasion and found it to be a great place to take "out of towners".
 Cumulus Inc. Eating House and Bar opened in 2008 in Melbourne’s famous art and fashion precinct, Flinders Lane.
 Celebrating the historic turn of the century rag trade building in which it is located, the space is a busy social hub offering Andrew McConnell’s acclaimed food.

-Cumulus Up. is a new wine bar upstairs from Cumulus Inc. European in atmosphere, the space balances edgy luxe and familiar classic to stunning effect.
+Cumulus Up. is a stunning wine bar upstairs from Cumulus Inc. European in atmosphere, the space balances edgy luxe and familiar classic to stunning effect.
 Featuring parquet timber floors, the interior is warm and elegant.
 Multi-coloured jelly ‘pill’ lights add a playful glow to the two-tone timber/black surrounds.
 An intimate room with a sophisticated and relaxed atmosphere.